 Highlights: Brave, Vigilant, Loyal

-Bred out of Slovakia, the Slovensky Cuvac is one of the most faithful and loyal dog breeds you can find.
-They love their families and will do anything to protect them.
+Bred out of Slovakia, the Slovensky Cuvac is one of the most faithful and loyal dog breeds in the canine kingdom.
+They’re all about love and respect, though they demand the same from the owners.
+But, they will do anything to protect them.

-Weighing up to 100 pounds, they’re able to deter ominous threats, such as wolves and bears.
-The reason why they’re only bred in a white coat is to differentiate them from wild animals in Slovakia.
+Weighing up to 100 pounds, they’re able to deter ominous threats, such as wolves, bears and other large predators.
+The reason why they’re only bred with a white coat is to differentiate them from wild animals in Slovakia.

-To withstand the harsh cold climates of Slovakia, they were bred with a thick coat.
+To withstand the harsh cold climates of Slovakia, they were developed to have a thick coat that’s fluffy and warm.
 Needless to say, these dogs don’t do well anywhere that’s warm.
+They will be most comfortable in cold, snowy regions.

 23. East Siberian Laika